Smart barcodes reduce food waste

 How much food waste is there in Denmark?

-Food waste is a significant issue globally, and Denmark is no exception.
-According to Statistics Denmark, 814,000 tons of food are discarded in Denmark each year.
-Food waste places a major strain on the environment, as the production of food requires large amounts of energy, water, and agricultural land.
-Additionally, it is a significant economic challenge, considering the costs involved in producing food that ultimately goes to waste.
+Food waste is a major problem worldwide – and Denmark is no exception.
+According to Statistics Denmark, 814,000 tons of food is thrown away in Denmark every year.
+Food waste is a huge burden on the environment as the production of food requires large amounts of energy, water and agricultural land.
+It’s also a major economic challenge as it costs money to produce food that is then thrown away.

-Reducing food waste means decreasing the amount of food that is discarded.
-This can be achieved through improvements in food storage, better logistics planning and traceability, and increasing awareness of food shelf life.
-By reducing food waste, we can save money, reduce our CO2 emissions, and ensure there is enough food for everyone.
+Reducing food waste means reducing the amount of food that goes to waste.
+This can be done by improving food storage, better logistics planning and traceability, and increasing awareness of food shelf life.
+By reducing food waste, we can save money, reduce our carbon footprint and ensure there is enough food for everyone.

-Food waste is a major problem today, with millions of tons of good food wasted each year.
-At the same time, hunger remains a significant challenge in many parts of the world.
-This is detrimental to both the environment and society.
-Fortunately, there are steps we can take to reduce food waste.
-One way to do this is by using smart barcodes / 2D barcodes to combat food waste.
+Food waste is a huge problem today, with millions of tons of good food going to waste every year.
+At the same time, hunger is still a major challenge in many parts of the world.
+It’s bad for the environment and bad for society.
+Fortunately, there is something we can do to reduce food waste.
+One of the ways we can do this is by using smart barcodes / 2D barcodes to combat food waste.

-According to GS1, the organization behind barcodes, a study has shown that smart barcodes contribute to a 28% reduction in food waste in Danish retail.
+According to GS1, the organization behind the barcodes, a study shows that smart barcodes contribute to a 28% reduction in food waste in Danish retail.

 Delfi Technologies + GS1 + Invafresh